 The answers to these questions are important because they will determine the type of story you are going to push and who you’re trying to reach specifically.

 2. Strategic Targeting

 For some new startups, a story in TechCrunch could be a PR dream come true.
-But if your startup operates outside the tech industry, a write-up on this platform would probably have zero value.
+However, if your startup operates outside the tech industry, a write-up on this platform would probably have zero value.

 So, instead of simply targeting the top 50 tech blogs, do some research to identify the platforms your target users prefer to read.

 We also recommend that you ditch traditional media and focus only on digital PR.
 Why?
 Because today, everything happens online.
 Traditional PR was focused on TV, radio, and print-based publications.
-But print media isn’t what it used to be and digital media is quickly overtaking traditional print publications and TV.
+These days, print media isn’t what it used to be and digital media is quickly overtaking traditional print publications and TV.

 Digital PR is an online marketing strategy used to increase a business’s online presence.
 This means you should focus on getting your business featured in online publications (local blogs, local newspaper sites, etc).